security-union/videocall-rs/README.md

    If you are using encryption (`E2EE_ENABLED=1`), you should lanuch Chrome with the necessary options for it to accept the local certificate by running `./launch_chrome.sh`

-## Dockerized workflow

-1. Install docker
-2. Run one of the supported make commands

 ```
 make test